chashnash/voip-sample-project/README.md

 <ins>Call scenario:</ins>

 User-1 makes a call to User-2 by dialing the extension 1002.
 User 1 sends INVITE message to Kamailio SIP  proxy server.
 As per the routing logic configured in kamailio.cfg , the INVITE header is forwarded to an Asterisk via port 5070.
 As Kamailio is the SIP proxy server, it sends 100 trying to the User-1 and the further SIP messages are handled among User, Kamailio and Asterisk.
-Please find the attached Wireshark traces in the files
+Please find the attached Wireshark traces in the files. <br>
-Trace from Kamailio server:  call-kamailio.pcap
+Trace from Kamailio server:  call-kamailio.pcap <br>
 Trace from softphone: call-clients.pcapng